allaremean/La-Liga-API/README.md

 2. Open the project in Visual Studio
 3. Configure the database connection
 4. Run the project
-5. Test endpoints using Swagger.
+5. Test endpoints using Scalar (https://localhost:XXXX/scalar/v1).

 ## Author
 Project developed as part of a backend API exercise to showcase .NET knowledge depth.